Special Considerations for FAA License Holders - California DUI Law and Legal Information

 Not every FAA license holders falls within these reporting requirements.
 License holders who do not have to submit a medical certificate, such as aviation mechanics do not have to report actions that stem from a DUI arrest.

-To comply with the reporting requirement, send a notification letter (Word file) to the FAA's Security and Investigation Division within 60 calendar days of the effective date of a DUI court conviction or administrative action resulting from a drunk driving arrest to:
+To comply with the reporting requirement, send a FAA notification letter to the FAA's Security and Investigation Division within 60 calendar days of the effective date of a DUI court conviction or administrative action resulting from a drunk driving arrest to:

 Federal Aviation Administration